Hi, I'm Yixin Sun, but most people call me Sunny.

 Abstract

-One of the promising opportunities offered by AI to support the decarbonization of electricity grids is to align demand with low-carbon supply.
-We evaluated the effects of one of the world's largest AI managed EV charging tariffs (a retail electricity pricing plan) using a large-scale natural field experiment.
-The tariff dynamically controlled vehicle charging to follow real-time wholesale electricity prices and coordinate and optimize charging for the grid and the consumer through AI.
-We randomized financial incentives to encourage enrollment onto the tariff.
-Over more than a year, we found that the tariff led to a 42% reduction in household electricity demand during peak hours, with 100% of this demand shifted to low-cost, low-emission off-peak periods.
+One of the promising opportunities offered by AI to support the decarbonization of electricity grids is to align demand with low-carbon supply, yet there is little causal evidence on household acceptance of AI managed control, and its impact on their consumption.
+We evaluated the effects of the world's largest AI managed EV charging tariff (a retail electricity pricing plan) using a large-scale natural field experiment.
+This tariff is designed to optimize EV charging by dynamically controlling charging in response to real-time wholesale electricity prices.
+We randomized financial incentives to encourage enrollment onto the tariff and observed consumption for more than a year.
+We found that the tariff led to a 42% reduction in household electricity demand during peak hours, with 100% of this demand shifted to lower-cost and lower-carbon-intensity periods.
 The tariff generated substantial consumer savings, while demonstrating potential to lower producer costs, energy system costs, and carbon emissions through significant load shifting.
-Overrides of the AI algorithm were low, suggesting that this tariff is likely more efficient than a real-time-pricing tariff without AI.
-Our findings highlight the potential for scalable AI managed charging and its substantial welfare gains for the electricity system and society.
-We also show that experimental estimates differed meaningfully from those obtained via non-randomized difference-in-differences analysis, due to differences in the samples in the two evaluation strategies, although we can reconcile the estimates with observables.
+Overrides of the AI algorithm were low, suggesting that this tariff was likely more efficient than a real-time-pricing tariff without AI, given our theoretical framework.
+We also showed that experimental estimates differed meaningfully from those obtained via non-randomized difference-in-differences analysis, due to differences in the potential outcomes of the samples in the two evaluation strategies, although we can reconcile the estimates somewhat with observables.
+Our findings highlight the potential for scalable managed charging and its substantial welfare gains for the electricity system and society.

 Indoor and outdoor PM2.5 levels over time in Jakarta